7constudio/7constudio.github.io/README.md

 ## Goal

 My goal was to recreate this in the cheapest way possible.
-It is a very simple and neat concept, but also simple enough that you can do it for yourself with little computer knowledge.
+It is a nice concept, but also simple enough that you can do it for yourself with little computer knowledge.

 I decided to host a similar static site on GitHub pages for free.
 Hence, website costs reduced to 0.
 The next way was to implement the QR Code/NFC system.